Trains in Germany

 Since there are a variety of trains from Genoa to Rome, there are also a number of ways that passengers can affect the cost of their ticket.
 For instance the trains that operate late at night tend to be the cheapest options—mid-afternoon journeys are also less expensive.
 Regardless of the time of day that the train departs, on trains where there are ticket class options, the 2nd class tickets will be less pricy than the 1st class tickets.
 What’s more, passengers who have a clear itinerary will want to opt for tickets that have limited or no flexibility, since greater flexibility and the option to refund or exchange a ticket typically incurs an upcharge.
 Passengers with a planned scheduled will also be able to purchase tickets in advance, which can help save money.

-When taking the train from Genoa to Rome, you can choose to depart from train stations like Genova Piazza Principe, Genova Brignole and Genova Sampierdarena.
-Your route can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.
+Some of the Genoa train stations to Rome you can start your journey from include Genova Piazza Principe, Genova Brignole and Genova Sampierdarena.
+Similarly, some of the arrival train stations in Rome include Roma Termini, Roma Tiburtina and Roma Ostiense.

-Omio customers who travel this route most frequently depart from Genova Piazza Principe and arrive in Roma Termini.
+When traveling this route, Omio customers are departing most frequently from Genova Piazza Principe and arriving in Roma Termini.

-Passengers board their train most frequently from Genova Piazza Principe and travel around 1 mile (s) / 1 km from the city center to this train station.
+Passengers booking this trip most frequently board their trains from Genova Piazza Principe and need to travel around 0.9 miles (1.5 km) from the city center to get to this train station.